Q: We are apprehensive about placement; what should we do?

 A:

-Golden Acres is designed to accommodate our residents in one of 17 semi-private rooms or one of 26 private rooms located in three wings.
+Golden Acres is designed to accommodate our residents in one of 17 semi-private rooms or one of 30 private rooms located in four wings.
 Each wing has a state of the art whirlpool tub and a shower.

 Several visiting areas are situated throughout the building, allowing residents and guests to enjoy one another's company.
-Meals may be shared with guests in the general dining room, or upon request, in the private family room.
+Meals may be shared with guests in the general dining room, or upon request, a more private area within the facility.

 Activities throughout the day are numerous, sometimes extending into the evening.
 Religious emphasis is important at Golden Acres.
 Protestant chapel services are held on Wednesday and Sunday, and Catholic Mass is on Friday.